upstateinteractive/docs/docs/react.md

 ## Hooks

 This section introduces a series of hooks provided by React that provide essential storage and lifecycle functionality.
 When working in React, most information is redeclared upon each render—the general exception to this rule are imports and React hooks.
-Hooks should not be called conditionally, in the same order, and before any other functions declared in the component.
+We can recognize a React hook because it will always start with `use` Hooks should not be called conditionally, in the same order, and before any other functions declared in the component.
 Let's see how they can be used to make changes to persistent data.

 ### useState